hitsmaxft/rk-rootfs-build/readme.md

 ## Introduction

-A set of shell scripts that will build GNU/Linux distribution rootfs image for rockchip platform.
+A customized set of shell scripts that will build GNU/Linux distribution rootfs image for Rock960A/B/C rockchip platform boards.

-## Available Distro
+## Target Distro
-* Debian Stretch (X11)
+* Debian Stretch (X11) aarch64

 # Usage for 64bit Debian
 Building a base debian system by ubuntu-build-service from linaro.